cryptonetlab/retriev/README.md

 ## Providers CLI

 If you're looking for specific documentation to interact with protocol as a provider please go [here](./provider-cli/README.md).

+## Smart contract docs

+If you're looking for specific documentation for the smart contract please go [here](./smart-contracts/main/README.md).

 # Support